Beloin/2DPhysicsSimulator/README.md

 Where r is the position of each point ,p is a function that gives the density at each point within the body (there's the [v]olume part).

-### Angular Properties

-Since we only have to worry about one dimension of rotation (the one which points out to the screen), to simplify the calculations we will be using 0->$\pi$

 ## Collisions

 For sake of simplicity, we will not be using any advanced methods, like SAT or DBVT.